Code-the-Dream-School/school-pages/src/pages/node-express/lesson1-m1.md

 description: Material link for lesson 1 of the node/express class
 ---

-# Node/Express Lesson1: Introducing Node Programming
+# Node/Express Lesson 1: Introducing Node Programming

 A simple introduction to Node is available at **[this link](https://www.youtube.com/watch?v=uVwtVBpw7RQ)**.
 Just watch the first video in the series.